adah1972/output_container/README.md

 member functions.
 It avoids conflicts with existing output functions (like that for `std::string`) by detecting whether they can be used.

-Using this function requires a C++17-compliant compiler.
+Using this file requires a C++17-compliant compiler.